 In the midst of all the nouns, pronouns, adjectives and articles a student is expected to learn, the determiner is often left by the wayside, untaught or taught incorrectly.
-The determiner is an important noun modifier which contextualizes a noun, often in terms of quantity and possession.
-Determiners in English precede a noun phrase and include demonstratives, possessives, and quantifiers.
+The determiner is an important noun modifier which provides introduces and provides context to a noun, often in terms of quantity and possession.
+Determiners in English precede a noun or noun phrase and include articles, demonstratives, quantifiers and possessives.

 There are many different determiners in the English language.